-With that said, there’s also the matter of the New DVC Tower at Disney’s Polynesian Village Resort, which is currently under construction and is currently slated to open in late 2024 at Walt Disney World.
+Turning back to our original commentary, I’ll start by saying that I’m stunned by the timing of this announcement.
+In addition to these cabins, the New DVC Tower at Disney’s Polynesian Village Resort is currently under construction and is currently slated to open in late 2024 at Walt Disney World.
 Based on the incredibly quick pace with which that expansion is being built, there’s no reason to believe it’ll be delayed.

-In fact, this new tier of DVC probably the best way to explain how Disney Vacation Club plans to sell this alongside Riviera, Polynesian, and Grand Floridian.
+In fact, this new tier of DVC probably the best way to explain how Disney Vacation Club plans to sell this alongside Riviera and Polynesian.
 It’s highly probable that this is aimed at a different demographic, and will be a more economical alternative to the aforementioned resorts.

 We certainly do not expect the Cabins at Fort Wilderness to hit the $230 per point of the Villas at Disneyland Hotel.
 Our guess is that this DVC resort will come in at a sub-$200 price point below where Disney’s Riviera Resort started selling back in 2019.
 (Anyone expecting a bargain priced below $150 per point had better think again.)